-In addition to including logic to handle the different actions returned from Ravelin during scoring, it is also crucial that your system can handle any non-2xx HTTP response codes from Ravelin.
-Failure to do so could result in customers being unable to complete their orders on your platform, translating any Ravelin downtime into downtime for your system as well.
+It is also crucial that your system can handle non-2xx HTTP response codes from Ravelin.
+Failure to do so could result in customers being unable to complete orders on your platform, translating any Ravelin downtime into downtime for your system as well.

 Depending on your risk appetite, you could also consider issuing a challenge such as a 3DS check for scenarios in which Ravelin is unable to respond with a score.
-Be wary when considering this option, as these verification set-ups can correspond to increases of customer drop-outs and basket abandonments, so issuing these checks for all customers across your platform can hold a greater cost than that of potentially letting a small portion of fraud through.
+Be wary when considering this option, as this can correspond to increases of customer drop-outs and abandoned baskets, so issuing these checks for all customers across your platform can hold a greater cost than that of potentially letting a small portion of fraud through.

-In addition to considering non-2xx responses from Ravelin, it is also vital to configure sensible timeouts for scenarios in which Ravelin may be slower to respond than usual.
-We suggest configuring 750ms timeouts, as persistent responses at those latencies suggest degraded performance of our services.
-Lowering this threshold will result in more unscored individuals placing orders through your system, while increasing it can cause shoppers to notice increased latencies on your platform or cause an oversaturation of connections in your system.
+Persistent responses at this latency suggest degraded performance of our services.
+Configuring a lower timeout threshold will result in more customers placing orders through your system, without being scored.
+Configuring a higher timeout threshold can cause shoppers to notice increased latencies on your platform or cause an over-saturation of connections in your system.

-In addition, we strongly recommend subscribing to our statuspage to receive realtime notifications of any disruptions to our service.
+We recommend subscribing to our Status Page to receive notifications of any disruptions to our service.